kbingham/iob/content/team/_index.md

 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Ideas on Board has a growing team of experienced engineers and developers who can assist with getting your projects implemented or integrated into upstream open source projects